immortalbean/wingrid/docs/1 - Window creation and properties.md

 **Parameters:**

 - atlas_path: str - (Optional) The path of the window's atlas, usually one of the theme constants.
-Defaults to the default window theme.
+Falls back to the default window theme.

 **Returns:**

-	None.
+>None.

 # Theme constants
 The pre-included themes that WinGrid has by default.
 These include: